A hybrid, asymmetric, linear Higgs factory based on plasma-wakefield and radio-frequency acceleration: Schematic layout of the collider

 The first accelerating stage is short (half length) in order to ensure sufficient separation in energy between the colliding electron beam and the driver beam.
 The electron-source complex produces an electron beam with the required parameters and an energy of 5~GeV.
 The first plasma stage uses a 31.3~GeV driver to accelerate the electron beam to 21~GeV.
 The remaining stages are identical to each other; using 31.3~GeV drivers and assuming a conservative transformer ratio of about 1, the electron beam can be accelerated by just under 32~GeV per stage; consequently, 15 further stages are required to achieve 500~GeV beam energy.

 The stages are separated by magnetic chicanes, used both to in- and out-couple the drivers, as well as to enforce a self-correction mechanism in longitudinal phase space \cite{Lindstrom_preprint_2021} for improved energy stability and damping of energy spread.
-Operating at a plasma density of around $1.5\times10^{16}$~cm$^{-3}$ and compressing the bunches to around 20~kA peak current gives an accelerating gradient of 6.4~GV/m (see Fig.~\ref{fig:2_plasmawakefield}).
+This self-correction mechanism also significantly improves the timing tolerances, such that state-of-the-art 10~fs~level driver synchronisation will probably be more than sufficient (detailed studies are required to determine the exact timing tolerance, which depends on staging optics).
+Operating at a plasma density of around $7\times10^{15}$~cm$^{-3}$ and compressing the bunches to around 12~kA peak current gives an accelerating gradient of 6.4~GV/m (see Fig.~\ref{fig:2_plasmawakefield}).
 The total length of plasma accelerator is only approximately 80~m (5~m per stage); the overall length of the plasma-based linac is dominated by the interstage optics (on average 26~m per stage, but scaling with the square root of the energy), resulting in a total length of approximately 410~m.
 This gives an average accelerating gradient of 1.2~GV/m, which is more than an order of magnitude greater than in conventional RF accelerators.
 A reduction in the accelerating gradient, provided the same energy gain can be delivered in each plasma cell (by extending its length) is therefore not a strong contributor to the total length of the facility.
 Rather, the size of the facility is dominated by the high-energy beam-delivery system (see Section~\ref{sec:bds}).

-The overall energy efficiency of each plasma-accelerator stage is estimated to be 39\%: 74\% of the energy of the driver goes into the wake, and 53\% of the wake energy is then extracted by the accelerated electrons.
+The overall energy efficiency of each plasma-accelerator stage is estimated to be 38\%: 72\% of the energy of the driver goes into the wake, and 53\% of the wake energy is then extracted by the accelerated electrons.
 These depletion and extraction efficiencies are not far beyond current experimental results \cite{LindstromPRL2021,PenaPRLsoon}, although they have not yet been shown simultaneously.
-Ultimately, this means that a quarter of the power in the driver train is dumped into 16 separate beam dumps, corresponding to 5.3~MW total or 330~kW per beam dump\footnote{The first dump has to cope with more power than the others due to it being associated with a short cell.}.
+There is therefore a risk that the overall efficiency may be somewhat lower than assumed here.
+Proceeding however on this assumption, a quarter of the power in the driver train is dumped into 16 separate beam dumps, corresponding to 5.3~MW total or 330~kW per beam dump\footnote{The first dump has to cope with more power than the others due to it being associated with a short cell.}.

 Half of the remaining three quarters of the driver power is dumped into the plasma accelerators themselves, corresponding to 500~kW per stage or 100~kW/m.
 This requires a significant, but probably manageable, cooling of the plasma cells.
 Cells that can cope with such energy depositions do not yet exist and must therefore be developed as a matter of urgency if the HALHF concept, or indeed any particle-physics-collider application with competitive luminosity, is to be realised.